 - register for and complete an average of eight credit hours during the fall, winter, and spring quarters (for a total of at least 24 credits of actual coursework, not including Continuous Enrollment)

-- must complete the acceptance process by the annual fall quarter deadline.
+- must accept the scholarship award offer by the fall quarter deadline

 Health Insurance Scholarship Requirements

 After receiving the Health Insurance Scholarship, failure to comply with any of the terms and conditions may result in a hold being placed on the student’s account.
 The hold will not be removed until the student has re-paid the health insurance charges.

 Students who are on Continuous Enrollment or are not registered for six credits are not automatically assessed the SHIP or HCF each quarter.
 In order to be assessed the SHIP and HCF and receive the scholarship, students must complete the SHIP and HCF enrollment forms for Continuous Enrollment (available through the Health and Counseling Center) for all applicable terms.